dynamsoft-docs/capture-vision-docs-js/programming/javascript/api-reference/core/basic-structures/file-image-tag.md

 # FileImageTag

-The interface FileImageTag represents an image tag that is associated with a file.
-It inherits from the ImageTag class and adds two attributes, a file path and a page number.
+The `FileImageTag` interface defines a structure that contains extra information about an image that is loaded from a file.
+It inherits from the [`ImageTag`](./image-tag.md) interface with two added attributes: `filePath` and `pageNumber`.

 ## Definition